 Interference with Elections: No individual may injure, intimidate, or interfere with another individual who isor has been voting for any candidate or issue or qualifying to vote, qualifying or campaigning as a candidate for elective office, or qualifying or acting as an election official or an election observer, in any primary, special, or general election.
-No individual may injure, intimidate, or interfere with another individualto prevent that individual or any other individual from voting for any candidate or issue or qualifying to vote, qualifying or campaigning as a candidate for elective office, or qualifying or acting as an election officialor an election observer, in any primary, special, or general election.
+No individual may injure, intimidate, or interfere with another individual to prevent that individual or any other individual from voting for any candidate or issue or qualifying to vote, qualifying or campaigning as a candidate for elective office, or qualifying or acting as an election observer, in any endividual to prevent that individual or any other individual from voting for any candidate or issue or qualifying to vote, qualifying or campaigning as a candidate for elective office, or qualifying or acting as an election officialor an election observer, in any primary, special, or general election.
 (NDCC § 12.1-14-02)